 I often refer to this as what I have been told giving birth is like. *laughs* It’s incredibly painful and difficult, but once it’s over, you black out all of the trauma and are ready to have another baby.
 Obviously there were many, many challenges, but I think because it was so enriching artistically, I never felt burdened.
 I would say, specifically, probably the hardest scene to shoot was a scene in the third act toward the end of the movie where Adam and my character get into their biggest blow out fight.
 I wanted to shoot it all in one take, and it was a seven-minute scene.
-That was probably the most challenging, both from a directorial standpoint and a producing standpoint and a performer standpoint.
-But that was something that really excited me, so a lot of the obstacles were met with an excitement to meet them.
+That was probably the most challenging, from a directorial standpoint and a producing standpoint and a performer standpoint.
+But that was something that really excited me, so I was able to approach a lot of the obstacles with enthusiasm.

 The emotions of heartbreak and disappointment in the film were so authentic.
 As an artist, have you ever related to these emotions in a way similar to the movie?